 When working at height, there are several actions that must always be taken in order to create an environment that is safe for all involved.
 Any work that takes place on a construction site has the potential to be dangerous and these dangers are exacerbated when construction work takes place at height.
 For this reason, legal regulations exist in relation to how often scaffolding must be inspected when it is being used on site.

 In this article we are going to explore the regulations that have been established in order to maintain scaffolding safety, as well as additional actions that can be taken to increase safety when working at height.

 Work at Height Regulations 2005

 The Work at Height Regulation Act of 2005 requires that any scaffolding that has been erected must be inspected before it is used for the first time.
-Moving forwards, the scaffolding must then be inspected every seven days until it is de-constructed.
-Additionally, scaffolding should also be inspected every time it is exposed to adverse weather conditions, such as rain or heavy winds.
+Moving forwards, scaffolding must then be inspected every seven days until it is de-constructed.
+Additionally, scaffolding should be inspected every time it is exposed to adverse weather conditions, such as rain or heavy winds.
 If scaffolding is altered in any extensive way whilst it is erect then it should also be fully inspected again before it is used.

 As well as being applicable to any scaffolding that is used on a construction site, these regulations also apply to any structure that a worker could fall more than two metres from.